Northwestern University Feinberg School of Medicine

 Director, Northwestern HFpEF Program

-Division of Cardiology, Department of Medicine - Northwestern University Feinberg School of Medicine
+Division of Cardiology, Department of Medicine, Northwestern University Feinberg School of Medicine

-Bio: Dr. Shah is the Stone Endowed Professor of Medicine, Director of Research for the Bluhm Cardiovascular Institute and Director of the HFpEF Program at Northwestern University Feinberg School of Medicine.
+Dr. Shah is the Stone Endowed Professor of Medicine, Director of Research for the Bluhm Cardiovascular Institute and Director of the HFpEF Program at Northwestern University Feinberg School of Medicine.
 Dr. Shah’s research interests include understanding the physiology, mechanisms, epidemiology, and treatment of heart failure with preserved ejection fraction (HFpEF).
 Dr. Shah started the first dedicated HFpEF clinical program at Northwestern University in 2007, and has been a leading enroller in HFpEF clinical trials since that time.
 Dr. Shah’s research interests also include the study of acquired and genetic risk factors for abnormal cardiac mechanics, and novel machine learning techniques for improved classification and therapeutic targeting for heart failure syndromes.
 Dr. Shah is currently the PI of 3 active NIH R01 grants and an AHA Strategically Focused Research Network project grant, and he is also the PI or on the executive/steering committee member for several ongoing international HF clinical trials.
 Dr. Shah has published over 250 peer-reviewed research publications, and he is an Associate Editor for JAMA Cardiology.

 Senior Lab Members